vkbo/novelWriter/README.md

 Each novel file can be assigned a layout format, which shows up as a flag next to the item in the project tree.
-These are mostly to help the user track what they contain, but they also have some impact on the format of the exported document.
+These are mostly to help the user track what they contain, but they also have some impact on the layout of the exported document.
 See the [documentation](https://novelwriter.readthedocs.io) for further details.

 ### Project Notes